-One of the best ways to protect yourself and your family from a house fire is by having working smoke detectors in your home.
-By providing early warning of fire, smoke detectors can double your chances of escaping a fire safely.
-Annually, there are about 15,300 fires in the place we feel safest - our homes.
-Fire data shows that over the past three years, on average, nearly 75 percent of the people who died each year in Ohio residential fires did not have a working smoke detector in their home.
+One of the best ways to protect yourself and your family from a house fire is by having working smoke alarms in your home.
+By providing early warning of fire, smoke alarms can double your chances of escaping a fire safely.
+Annually, there are about 13,000 fires in Ohio, in the place we feel safest - our homes.
 Follow these tips to keep you, your family and your belongings safe from fire:

-- Check your smoke detectors monthly.
-Only a working smoke detector can save your life.
+- Check your smoke alarms monthly.
+Only a working smoke alarm can save your life.

-- Replace the batteries in your smoke detectors twice a year.
+- Replace the batteries in your smoke alarms twice a year.
 When you change your clocks for Daylight Savings, change your batteries.

-- Install smoke detectors on each level of your home and sleeping areas.
+- Install smoke alarms on each level of your home and sleeping areas.
 Sleep with your bedroom door closed.